 Iranian Artist Makes Childhood Cartoons 3D and It’s HypnotizingBy Taylor M

 Hossein Diba is an Iranian artist currently based in Istanbul, Turkey.
-He’s been getting attention for his characters in video games, movies, and 3D printing.
-That’s because his work is incredibly detailed, right down to the realistic hairs he creates on a computer.
-We noticed that Hossein has been recreating our favorite cartoons in a whole new way, too.
-How does he do it?
+Lately, he’s been getting attention for his characters in video games, movies, and 3D printing.
+Hossein has been recreating our favorite cartoons in a unique way.
 The process is complex, and involves modeling and sculpting by hand, and then texturing and shading on a screen for the final look.
 He uses programs like 3ds Max, ZBrush, and Photoshop.
 According to Hossein: “I particularly enjoy creating likeness portraits with facial expressions, and it is in these pieces I do my best at the time to achieve a realistic result with emotion.”
+His work is incredibly detailed, right down to the realistic hairs he creates on a computer.
 See his best take on classic toons, next!

 Mario — Super Mario